shotanue/markdot/resources/about.md

 You can write dotfile with Markdown file.

-MarkDot evaluates some Markdown literals like codeblocks and hyperlinks.
+MarkDot evaluates some Markdown literals, codeblock.
 Other literals are ignored.

 Finding markdown example, not doc?
 Run this command.